frederikanrys/rc-auto/README.md

 ## Printed parts
 Depending on the print settings, you will need around 2KG of Filament to print all the parts.
-Instead of PLA, you can also use PETG, ABS.
+Instead of PLA, you can also use PETG or ABS.

 | Check                                          | Description                                                    | Material       | # | Geert | Fre | Comment                                                       |